dduraipandian/floxy/README.md

 # uiframe

-A lightweight, component-based frontend framework for building professional web interfaces.
-Built on top of Bootstrap 5, `uiframe` provides high-performance, reusable UI components with minimal configuration.
+A lightweight, opinionated composable UI framework for building professional web interfaces.
+Built on top of Bootstrap 5, `uiframe` provides high-performance, reusable UI components with minimal configuration and native ES Module support.

+## Why uiframe?

+`uiframe` is designed as a utility wrapper for Bootstrap 5.
+It provides a set of complex components (like resizable split panes, searchable dropdowns, and recursive trees) that are easy to drop into any project without the overhead of a heavy framework.

 ## Features